Some of us distrust God because we question the fairness of his salvation plan.

 Or he alerted them to an upcoming encounter with a stranger he had providentially prepared to share the Gospel.

-Those of us who live in areas where churches openly exist and the Bible is readily available should not expect God to enlighten us through mystical experiences.
+Those of us who live in areas where churches operate openly and the Bible is readily available should not expect God to enlighten us through mystical experiences.

 We already have access to enough information about his salvation plan to decide whether we want Jesus to be our personal Savior.

 However, when we are ready to repent, God nudges us.
-He makes us soulfully aware of his presence and reminds us of the steps we must take to be saved.
+He makes us keenly aware of his presence and reminds us of the steps we must take to be saved.

 Heavenly Diversity